Psalm 49 – What Money Can’t Buy

 i.
 “Days of evil to others cannot be so to me, for the presence of God transmutes the evil to good.”
 (Meyer)

 i.
 This is simply idolatry.
-Though the Bible presents several godly rich men to us (such as Abraham and King David who by modern measures would probably be billionaires), they were men who still trusted in the LORD and made their boast in Him.
-They did not trust in their wealth nor boastin their riches.
+Though the Bible presents several godly rich men to us (such as Abraham and King David, who by modern measures would probably be billionaires), they were men who still trusted in the LORD and made their boast in Him.
+They did not trust in their wealth or boastin their riches.

-· One may know if they trust their wealth if they find too much peace and security by their accounts and holdings, and if they despair when such decline.
-They can ask the question, What loss in life would most trouble me – material or spiritual?
+· One can know if he puts his trust in heir wealth if he finds too much peace and security by his accounts and holdings, and if he despairs when such things decline.
+He can ask the question, What loss in life would most trouble me – material or spiritual?

-· One may know if they boast in their riches if they find deepest satisfaction in gaining and measuring their wealth and if they look for ways to display their riches.
-They can ask the question, What am I appropriately proud of – material or spiritual?
+· One can know if he boasts in his riches if he finds deepest satisfaction in gaining and measuring his wealth and if he looks for ways to display his riches.
+He can ask the question, What am I appropriately proud of – material things or spiritual things?

 · In general, God’s answer to these things for the rich is to practice radical generosity – a way for them to declare their trust in the LORD and to guard against a boast in their riches.